Strafe82/add-floats-js/README.md

 # add-floats-js
 - Accurate addition of float numbers without floating point precision problems in javascript using the string method.
-- Written in a simple for everyone to understand.
+- Written in a simple way for everyone to understand.
 - This is possibly not an original solution.

 ### Instructions